Customer support on social media: 7 easy tips

 Prepare guidelines and instructions for your employees.
 Make sure the chatbots you pay for can be cute and funny.

 This will save everybody's time.
 Find all general issues your customers may have.
-Post it on your Instagram or attach it via TapLink.
+Post it on your social media or attach it via TapLink.
 Most likely, 70% of all problems that the customers deal with can be solved with a FAQ.
 Which means you can focus on solving more complicated issues.

 We hope these tips will make you a support guru in no time.
 Use them if you're building customer support from scratch.
 If you already have one running — don't hesitate to improve it!